paul-wolf/strgen/README.md

 strgen
 ======

-Generate test data, unique ids,passwords, vouchers or other randomized textual data very quickly using a template language.
+Generate test data, unique ids, passwords, vouchers or other randomized textual data very quickly using a template language.
 The template language is superficially similar to regular expressions but instead of defining how to match or capture strings, it defines how to